-Figures 1-3 show the variation of three parameters, namely average number of clusterheads, reaffiliation per unit time and the number of dominant set update with varying transmission range and (constant) max\disp of 5.
-Figure 1 shows the variation of the average number of clusterheads with respect to the transmission range.
-We observe that the average number of clusterheads decreases with the increase in the transmission range.
-This is due to the fact that, a clusterhead with a large transmission range will cover a larger area.
-Figure 2 shows the reaffiliations per unit time with respect to the transmission range.
+Figure 1 shows the variation of three parameters, namely average number of clusterheads, reaffiliation per unit time and the number of dominant set update with varying transmission range and a constant max\disp of 5.
+We observe that the average number of clusterheads decreases with the increase in the transmission range because a clusterhead with a large transmission range covers a larger area.
 For low transmission range, the nodes in a cluster are relatively close to the clusterhead, and a detachment is unlikely.
 The number of reaffiliations increases as the transmission range increases, and reaches a peak when transmission range is between 20 and 30.
 Further increase in the transmission range results in a decrease in the reaffiliations since the nodes, in spite of their random motion, tend to stay inside the large area covered by the clusterhead.
-Figure 3 shows the number of dominant set updates with respect to the transmission range.
-For small transmission range, the cluster area is small and the probability of a node moving out of its cluster is high.
+The dominant set updates is high for a small transmission range because the cluster area is small and the probability of a node moving out of its cluster is high.
 As the transmission range increases, the number of dominant set updates decreases because the nodes stay within their cluster in spite of their movements.
+Figures 2 shows the variation of the same parameters but for varying max\disp and constant transmission range of 30.
+The average number of clusterheads is almost the same for different values of max\disp, particularly for larger values of N. This is because, no matter what the mobility is, it simply results in a different configuration, but the cluster size remains the same.
+We also see how the reaffiliations change per unit time with respect to the maximum displacement.
+As the displacement becomes larger, the nodes tend to move further from their clusterhead, detaching themselves from the clusterhead, causing more reaffiliation per unit time and more dominant set updates.